peterGdot/Pyther.Ioc/readme.md

 - allow the creation of multiple or singleton instances
 - can bind to classes, methods and functions
 - resolve nested dependencies, based on constructor DI
-- can bind with optional argument
+- can bind with optional arguments
-- detect cyclic dependencies on object creation
+- detect cyclic dependencies during the object creation phase
 - support for multiple, independent containers
 - easy to use